 - Click DELETE to temporarily cut that segment from the video.

 Repeat these steps for each segment you want to remove from the video.
 The below figure shows a video with multiple cut segments.
 Remember, these cuts are temporary until you save your changes.

-- Put the playhead marker at location where you want the video to start.
+- Put the playhead marker at the location where you want the video to start.

 - Click Top (Trim in).